ISISComputingGroup/ibex_developers_manual/Settings-and-Configurations.md

 - globals.txt: overriding definition of macros for IOCs
 - last_config.txt: last loaded config in IBEX
 - rc_setting.cmd: commands to load in runcontrol
-- banner.xml: customised displays an buttons for the GUI banner
+- banner.xml: customised displays and buttons for the GUI banner
 - custom_records.db: records specific to the instrument which are loaded by INSTETC

 ## User configuration